membermatters/MemberMatters/GETTING_STARTED.md

  ### Getting Started
- This documentation is in progress and is missing some sections so please read with caution.
+ This documentation is in progress and may be missing some sections so please read with caution.
  MemberMatters runs in a docker container and is designed to be easy to deploy and customise.

  > Note: MemberMatters only supports running in Docker on Linux.
 Installing Docker is outside the scope of this guide,